tier4/CalibrationTools/calibrators/docs/tutorials/tag_based_sfm_calibrator.md

 ### External camera

 To construct the SfM graph and ultimately connect the calibration sensor (in this case a lidar) with the wheel tags, we make use of an additional camera, which we dub the `external camera`.
 In principle, the camera can be of any nature as long as it has fixed intrinsics parameters during the experiment.
-We have so far used Nikon DSLR cameras with good results, but have had also good results with certain point-and-shoot cameras.
+We have so far used Nikon DSLR cameras with good results, but have had also good results with certain point-and-shoot cameras. <!--cSpell:ignore DSLRs -->

 Note: we assume the user knows how to use a camera and make no attempt at explaining camera fundamentals in this tutorial.